-Based on Kangaroo Island, SA, Tim has been an active member of the South Australian Rural Emergency Responder Network since 2008, with ongoing experience as a Rural Generalist providing primary care and anaesthesia services to rural Australia.
+Tim is based on Kangaroo Island in South Australia.
+He has been an active member of the South Australian Rural Emergency Responder Network since 2008, with ongoing experience as a Rural Generalist providing primary care and anaesthesia services to rural Australia.
 He is a credentialled specialist in prehospital and retrieval medicine in QLD and the NT.

 He is an active educator in the domains of airway management, trauma and rural medicine, with experience in simulation and debriefing.
 Tim is involved in medical education, acting as a Course Director for ETMcourse, EMST and RERN updates, as well as invited Faculty for the Critically Ill Airway course, smaccAIRWAY, Safe Airway Society workshops etc. Most recently a co-author of the consensus guidelines for airway management of COVID19 patients.

-Tim teaches on the ACRRM Prehospital & Emergency Care (PHEC) course as well as other bespoke prehospital courses and retrieval term induction programs.
+Tim facilitates on the ACRRM Prehospital & Emergency Care (PHEC) course as well as other bespoke prehospital courses and retrieval term induction programs.

 He is a passionate pilot and has an active interest in motorsport medicine.

 Fran brings her experience in governance and fundraising to support our plans for growth.